 Broken link building is all about convincing someone of the quality of the content you’re offering as an alternative to their lost content.
 Plus, you can always use the Wayback Machine to get the picture of what their content previously looked like.
 Your job now is to create something even better so that someone cannot turn it down.

+Once you have created the content and published it on your site you can start reaching out.
+By now you’ve probably got the list of website contact details and people you want to reach out to.
 It’s absolutely vital that you reach out like someone who wants to start a healthy conversation and contribute to their business growth.
 Your tone should not be one of aggression but of a call for fruitful collaboration.
 How you reach out to website owners can make or break your chances of taking advantage of building broken links.